 Much of the advice in this note will strike you as blindingly obvious – but lobbying is not a particularly mysterious or complex process.
 What this note is designed to do is to give you a few very basic guidelines which you can use as a quick reminder each time you lobby on behalf of Atheist Ireland.

-It would also be enormously helpful if, when you contact a politician in your role as an Atheist Ireland member/supporter, you could send copies of all your correspondence to them and the replies you receive back to me.
+If you contact a politician in your role as an Atheist Ireland member/supporter, please send to us copies of all your correspondence to them and the replies you receive.

 The aim of lobbying

-The aim of lobbying is to educate and inform key decision-makers and opinion-formers in the political/administrative arena about an organisation’s policies and concerns, and to seek assistance from them in furthering those corporate objectives.
+The aim of lobbying is to educate and inform key decision-makers and opinion-formers about an organisation’s policies and concerns, and to seek assistance from them in furthering those objectives.

-People often seem to view lobbying as being about trying to make politicians do something that they don’t want to do.
-That rarely works, and only then for groups which are big or important enough to exercise some kind of sanction over government.
-We’re not in that position.
-Instead, think of lobbying much more in terms of providing information to TDs/Senators/civil servants.
-Information is the key currency in lobbying – and your opinion is an important piece of information for politicians.
+Don’t view lobbying as being about trying to make politicians do something that they don’t want to do.
+That rarely works.
+Instead, think of lobbying more in terms of providing information to TDs/Senators/civil servants.
+Information is the key currency in lobbying – and you can convey important information.

 Where to write to Irish politicians

-You can also find email addresses for TDs and Senators by going to http://www.oireachtas.ie/ , then click on ‘Members’ and then click on ‘eMails and addresses’.
-Please – don’t be tempted to send an email to multiple TDs or Senators.
+Please don’t send an email to multiple TDs or Senators.
 Each of them will regard it as junk mail.
 If you want to email more than one person, email each of them separately and individually.

 How to communicate with policy makers

-Keep the letter to no more than 2 pages.
-Give all your contact details – and ask them to reply to the specific points you raise.
+Keep the letter to no more than 2 pages, and ask them to reply to the specific points you raise.
 Discuss the policy issue plainly, and go on to explain why it’s important to you.
-Deliver AI’s core messages, but do it in your own words.
-That makes it much more likely to receive serious attention and a response.
+Deliver Atheist Ireland’s core messages, but do it in your own words.
 Stick to one key topic per letter.

 Arranging a meeting with a politician